-Many people think of proofreading as a dull and boring job for “book worm” types.
-But, it can be a fascinating and fulfilling career path which allows you to learn about new things and interact with people from all over the world.
-The internet has changed the persona around the types of work proofreaders do, and with this comes possibilities of a more rewarding work life balance.
+Many people think of proofreading as a dull and boring job for “bookworm” types.
+But, it can be a fascinating and fulfilling career path that allows you to learn about new things and interact with people from all over the world.
+The internet has changed the persona around the types of work proofreaders do, and with this comes possibilities of a more rewarding work-life balance.

 The majority of proofreading jobs come from personal and professional connections.
 Once a client finds a proofreader that they enjoy working with, they usually retain them.
 Many publishing houses have databases of proofreaders to call upon when required.
-It just maybe challenging to getting your foot inside the door and on their lists, at these places especially if you are a proofreader with no experience.
+It just may be challenging to get your foot inside the door and on their lists, at these places especially if you are a proofreader with no experience.

 In a shifting industry, the importance of networking and doing a good job will stand you apart from everybody else and will ultimately lead you towards a successful career as a proofreader.